How The Senate Tried Clinton In A 'Respectable Way'

 Not wanting to miss an opportunity, the two leaders declared victory and told their top aides to go write up the agreement.

 That posed a bit of a problem for the soldiers in the field.
-"We went up to Lott's private offices in the Capitol with the leadership team, and a bunch of lawyers," recalls former Daschle aide Paone.
-"I'm not a lawyer but this is where I really realized the truth in that saying, 'First we kill all the lawyers.'"
-The lawyers "kept trying to get into all this granularity on calling witnesses" until Paone called Daschle, who came up and said, "No, we're not going there," Paone recalls.
+"We went up to Lott's private offices in the Capitol with the leadership team and a bunch of lawyers," recalls former Daschle aide Paone.
+"I'm not a lawyer, but this is where I really realized the truth in that saying, 'First we kill all the lawyers.' " The lawyers "kept trying to get into all this granularity on calling witnesses" until Paone called Daschle, who came up and said, "No, we're not going there," Paone recalls.
 With that in mind, the group finally hammered out the agreement, knowing that later there would be changes.

 It would pass the Senate unanimously.
-Later, when the House managers forced a vote on their motion to call witnesses to testify on the floor, the motion failed by a whopping 70-to-30.
-Instead, three witnesses--Lewinsky and two others-- were deposed off site, with the house managers and Clinton lawyers able to use video excerpts on the Senate floor.
+Later, when the House managers forced a vote on their motion to call witnesses to testify on the floor, the motion failed by a whopping 70-30.
+Instead, three witnesses — Lewinsky and two others — were deposed off-site, with the House managers and Clinton lawyers able to use video excerpts on the Senate floor.

 As required by the Constitution, the chief justice presided over the proceedings, but he had little to actually do.
 Any ruling he made could be overruled by a majority vote of the Senate, and no important rulings were needed anyway.
 The presence of Chief Justice William Rehnquist, nonetheless, added a sense of gravitas to the occasion.

-But they could not talk. they were essentially jurors but not participants.
-"They had to sit there in their uncomfortable seats and listen," remembers Daschle aide Paone.
+But they could not talk.
+They were essentially jurors but not participants.
+"They had to sit there in their uncomfortable seats and listen," Paone remembers.

 Former Sen. John Warner of Virginia, a Republican, found the process overwhelming.